 Manufacturing PMI in Taiwan averaged 51.91 points from 2011 until 2021, reaching an all time high of 62.40 points in April of 2021 and a record low of 41.90 points in May of 2020.
 This page provides the latest reported value for - Taiwan Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Taiwan Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Manufacturing PMI in Taiwan is expected to be 49.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Taiwan to stand at 49.10 in 12 months time.
-In the long-term, the Taiwan Manufacturing PMI is projected to trend around 49.80 points in 2020, according to our econometric models.
+Manufacturing PMI in Taiwan is expected to be 53.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Taiwan Manufacturing PMI is projected to trend around 51.00 points in 2023, according to our econometric models.